-How do I use Glacier Tax Prep?
+How to use Glacier Tax Prep

 You will need to create a UserID and Password when you log on for the first time.
 Do not forget this information so you can access GTP later in a future year.
 If you used GTP last year, use the same user ID and password as last year.

+You should have all documents regarding current and prior visits to the U.S. available before logging into GTP.
 You should set aside approximately 20-30 minutes to devote to completing the process – it’s much easier to do it all at once than to have to start and stop repeatedly.

 All information you enter into GTP is encrypted and secured via SSL technology.